Topological advantage for adsorbate chemisorption on conjugated chains

-Our simplest considered system consists of a molecule adsorbed to different regions of an open conjugated chain (Fig. \ref{fig:Geometry}).
-The isolated molecule has a closed shell and a single low-lying electronic orbital, while the SSH chain models the extended material \cite{su1979solitons, su1980soliton}.
-The molecular subsystem interacts with the closest atoms of the solid-state material as in the Fano-Anderson model \cite{fano1961effects, anderson1961localized}.
-To examine the role of bulk and boundary modes on molecular observables, we place the molecule at the center or near the edges of the material (Fig. \ref{fig:Geometry}).
+\textbf{Fano-Anderson SSH model.} The simplest scenario we considered consists of a molecule adsorbed at different regions of an open conjugated SSH chain (Fig.~\ref{fig:Geometry}).
+The isolated molecule has a closed shell and a single low-lying empty electronic orbital, while the SSH chain models the extended material \cite{su1979solitons, su1980soliton}.
+The molecule interacts with nearby lattice sites as in the Fano--Anderson model \cite{fano1961effects, anderson1961localized}.
+To probe the roles of bulk versus boundary modes, we place the molecule either near the chain edge or at the center (Fig.~\ref{fig:Geometry}).

 The SSH model represents a polyacetylene chain by a 1D tight-binding lattice with two identical sites per unit cell, nearest-neighbor staggered hopping \cite{su1979solitons}, and one electron per site.
-For a spinless open system, the isolated chain electronic Hamiltonian is given by
+For a spinless open system, the isolated chain Hamiltonian is

-where $v$ ($w$) is the intracell (intercell) electron hopping, $N$ is the number of unit cells, and $\hat{d}_{j,\alpha}^\dagger$ ($\hat{d}_{j,\alpha}$) is the fermionic creation (annihilation) operator in the sublattice $\alpha \in \{A,\, B\}$ at the unit cell $j$.
-The gapped phases of the SSH model correspond to $v\neq w$, with $v > w$ corresponding to a trivial insulator with no boundary-localized modes.
-In contrast, $v< w$ gives a gapped system with two zero-energy boundary-localized modes \cite{asboth2016short} (at the middle of the gap between the valence and conduction bands).
+where $v$ ($w$) is the intra\-cell (intercell) hopping, $N$ is the number of unit cells, and $\hat{d}_{j,\alpha}^\dagger$ ($\hat{d}_{j,\alpha}$) creates (annihilates) an electron on sublattice $\alpha\in\{A,B\}$ in cell $j$.
+The gapped phases correspond to $v\neq w$: $v>w$ is a trivial insulator without boundary-localized modes, whereas $v<w$ yields a gapped system with two zero-energy boundary modes \cite{su1979solitons, asboth2016short}.